 The PsyD program may accept credit for substantially equivalent graduate-level coursework completed at approved universities or schools of professional psychology, up to 27 credits.
 A maximum of 36 semester hours of credit may be waived with approval of the doctoral program advisor for those entering with a master’s degree; a maximum of 27 credits may be transferred for those entering with a BA or BS.
 Credit is granted only for courses in which the grade obtained was a B or higher and only if the courses were taken within seven years prior to the beginning of the student’s doctoral program.
 Students entering with a master’s degree will meet with the director of the PsyD Program to identify which required courses will be waived based on their previous graduate work.
 The doctoral project, internship, and at least six semester hours of practicum must be completed at Roosevelt University.

 Applied clinical experience, which includes practica and the pre-doctoral internship, is a cornerstone of the PsyD program.
-Students entering with a bachelor's degree have the option of completing an introductory practicum or a thesis prior to beginning their doctoral practica.
+Students entering with a bachelor's degree complete an introductory practicum prior to beginning their doctoral practica.
 Students may begin their introductory practicum after they have completed eight courses (24 semester hours).
 These courses must include two semesters of Psychopathology, Basic Clinical Skills, either two semesters of Cognitive Behavioral Therapies or Psychodynamic Therapies, Intellectual Assessment and Personality Assessment.
 Students register for and attend the MA Practicum Seminar (for six credits) during their introductory practicum.

 Students who enter the program with a master’s degree will complete three doctoral practica.
 If a clinical practicum was completed as part of the master’s degree, the practicum may transfer in as the introductory practicum (upon review by the PsyD director), leaving two doctoral practica to be completed.
 Students who earned practicum credit as part of a doctoral program may transfer up to two semesters of clinical practicum upon review by the PsyD director.
 Additional practicum credit may be transferred as elective credit at the discretion of the PsyD director.
 A final practicum evaluation or letter from the practicum supervisor documenting that the student has achieved the appropriate level of clinical skill should accompany any transfer of practicum credit request.
 No undergraduate practicum credit is accepted.